shyoon71/Aptos_node_installation/README.md

 # For beginners who want to install node and experience the amazing Aptos network

+# CLI Validator Check Script :

+  It is not good to monitor the validator node through the web page because there is a high risk of opening and using metrics and api ports during the AIT test period.
+So I wrote a script that can automatically execute the main commands so that we can conveniently check the status of the node on the terminal console.

+  wget -q -O cli_checker_validator.sh https://raw.githubusercontent.com/shyoon71/installation-script/main/cli_checker_validator.sh && chmod +x cli_checker_validator.sh && sudo bash ./cli_checker_validator.sh

 # Auto Setup/Update Script :

 I adopted Andrew | zValid(Discord id @drawrowfly#4024)'s scripts as the main installation script.